-Computer-based visualisation The process of representing information visually with the aid of computer technologies.
-Comment [HD8]: replaces "of graphically representing information in 3 dimensions" Computer-based visualisation method The systematic application, usually in a research context, of computerbased visualisation in order to address identified aims.
-Computer-based visualisation outcome An outcome of computer-based visualisation, including but not limited to digital models, still images, animations and physical models.
-Comment [HD9]: added Comment [HD10]: added Cultural heritage The Charter adopts a wide definition of this term, encompassing all domains of human activity which are concerned with the understanding of communication of the material and intellectual culture.
-Such domains include, but are not limited to, museums, art galleries, heritage sites, interpretative centres, cultural heritage research institutes, arts and humanities subjects within higher education institutions, the broader educational sector, and tourism.
-Dependency relationship A dependent relationship between the properties of elements within digital models, such that a change in one property will necessitate change in the dependent properties.
-(For instance, a change in the height of a door will necessitate a corresponding change in the height of the doorframe.)
-Intellectual transparency The provision of information, presented in any medium or format, to allow users to understand the nature and scope of "knowledge claim" made by a computer-based visualisation outcome.
-Paradata Information about human processes of understanding and interpretation of data objects.
-Examples of paradata include descriptions stored within a structured dataset of how evidence was used to interpret an artefact, or a comment on methodological premises within a research publication.
-It is closely related, but somewhat different in emphasis, to "contextual metadata", which tend to communicate interpretations of an artefact or collection, rather than the process through which one or more artefacts were processed or interpreted.
-Comment [HD11]: omits "The Charter defines "paradata" as" Comment [HD12]: re-drafted Research sources All information, digital and non-digital, considered during, or directly influencing, the creation of the computer-based visualisation outcomes.
-Comment [HD13]: Omits preceding definition of "research" Subject Community A group of researchers generally defined by a discipline (e.g. Archaeology, Classics, Sinology, Egyptology) and sharing a broadly-defined understanding of what constitute valid research questions, methods and outputs within their subject area.
-Comment [HD14]: omits repetitive introductory clause Sustainability strategy A strategy to ensure that some meaningful record of computer-based visualisation processes and outcomes is preserved for future generations.
+- Computer-based visualisation: The process of graphically representing information in three-dimensions. - Computer-based visualisation method: The systematic application, usually in a research context, of computer-based visualisation in order to address identified aims. - Computer-based visualisation outcome: An outcome of computer-based visualisation, including but not limited to models, still images, animations, physical models. - Cultural heritage: The Charter adopts a wide definition of this term, encompassing all domains of human activity which are concerned with the understanding of communication of the material and intellectual culture.
+Such domains include, but are not limited to, museums, art galleries, heritage sites, interpretative centres, cultural heritage research institutes, arts and humanities subjects within higher education institutions, the broader educational sector, and tourism. - Dependency relationship: A dependent relationship between the properties of elements within digital models, such that a change in one property will necessitate change in the dependent properties.
+(For instance, a change in the height of a door will necessitate a corresponding change in the height of the doorframe.) - Intellectual Transparency: the provision of information, presented in any medium or format, to allow users to understand the nature and scope of "knowledge claim" made by a computer-based visualisation outcome.

+Paradata: The Charter defines "paradata" as information about human processes of understanding and interpretation of data objects.

+(Paradata is thus constantly being created, irrespective of whether they are systematically recorded or disseminated.)
+Example of paradata include a note recording method in a laboratory report, descriptions stored within a structured dataset of how evidence was used to interpret an artefact, or a comment on methodological premises within a research publication.
+It is closely related, but somewhat different in emphasis, to "contextual metadata".